A-NMN-P/prime_finder/README.md

 which is just operates under the included project as works on your project.
 You are free to copy.

-But the function version is alot simplier and more efficienct than the user keyboard input version (the commeted code).
+But the function version is a lot simplier and more efficienct than the user keyboard input version (the commentted code).

 You may use the code regardless.

 by Ahmed Numan Pervane
 Mechatronics Engineer

 '''